RoslynRose/newton-fractal-image-injection/README.md

 ## Newton Fractal Image Injection
-In this project, we take an arbitrary math function, compute its real and imaginary equivalent function expressions, compute derivative functions' expressions, inject those into an openCL kernel, then process the data and return it to the frontend.
+In this project, we take an arbitrary math function, compute its real and imaginary equivalent function expressions, compute derivative functions' expressions, inject those into an openCL kernel, along with an image.
+We need inject the image into the first iteration of newton's method then output the result to the frontend.

 Install requirements
 ```bash